lightyagami1702/expense-management-mern/README.md

--currently the basic work is done like user creation, login logout etc -created the transaction model, controller and routes -created the basic ui for the transaction model
+-currently the basic work is done like user creation, login logout etc -created the transaction model, controller and routes -created the basic ui for the transaction model -transaction connection between frontend and backend added -filters system added to improve expense and income management -analytical page added so graphically view the data -more analytical features added